kubedb/docs/docs/guides/pgbouncer/upgrading/manual.md

 kubedb-operator	2       	Fri Feb  8 12:11:57 2019	DEPLOYED	kubedb-0.11.0        	0.11.0      	kube-system
 ```

 ## Upgrade CRD objects

-Note that, if any server becomes stale for using deprecated pgbouncerversion, upgrading to a non-deprecated pgbouncerversion will solve the issue as kubedb-operator will update the statefulsets too.
-WE donot have any deprecated pgbouncerversion for any pgbouncer release version.
+Note that, if any server becomes stale for using deprecated PgBouncerVersion, upgrading to a non-deprecated PgBouncerVersion will solve the issue as kubedb-operator will update the Statefulsets too.

 ## Next Steps